 Utility Rate Changes Go Into Effect Jan.
 1

-As MetroConnects customers begin receiving their January water bills, they will notice a change wastewater rates.
+If you are a MetroConnects customers, you may have noticed a change in your wastewater rates this month.
+The base charge of $11.72 remained unchanged, but the volume charge increased to $1.85 per 1,000 gallons, a change of 20 cents per 1,000 gallons.
 MetroConnects’ rates were reviewed by Raftelis, a financial consultant which provides expertise in revenue stability through rate setting for water and wastewater utilities across the United States.
-Their recommendations were presented to the MetroConnects’ Board of Commissioners in August.
-While the base charge of $11.72 will remain unchanged, the volume charge will increase to $1.85 per 1,000 gallons, an increase of 20 cents per 1,000 gallons.
+Their recommendations were presented to the MetroConnects’ Board of Commissioners in August, 2023.

 The average residential customer uses about 4,000 gallons of water per month.
-This resident will see an increase of $0.80 per month beginning January 1, 2024.
+This resident would have seen an increase of $0.80 in their January 1, 2024 bill.

 The average residential customer will pay about $19.12 a month in MetroConnects charges. *Note: MetroConnects’ rates do not reflect wastewater treatment, which is provided by Renewable Water Resources (ReWa).